-Once your preferred name has been approved by main campus, please forward the approval confirmation with your preferred name to the DGSOM Registrar to update your records at the School of Medicine
+Once your preferred name has been approved by main campus, please forward the approval confirmation with your Preferred Name Request Form to the DGSOM Registrar to update your records at the School of Medicine

 13. Occupational Exposures Policy

 Please see the DGSOM "Policy on Medical Student Occupational Exposures" for more information about the protocol for student exposures, including bloodborne pathogens and needlesticks at DGSOM and UCLA-affiliated sites.
 Following exposures, students should make arrangements to visit UCLA OHF.